coderade/coderade.io-blog/content/post/js-es6.md

 One of my biggest loves on the coding word is the JS (JavaScript) language.

-I don't know why, but since I started to make simple code with JQuery and I started to research about the language under your hood: I got the JS programming, so the first thing that I did was thanked how the coding world can be really beautiful and simple with a language like the JavaScript.
+I don't know why, but since I started to make simple code with JQuery and to research about the language under your hood and I got what is [JS](https://www.javascript.com/), the first thing that I did was thanked how the coding world can be really beautiful and simple with a programming language like that.

-My second opportunity to work with JS was the [ExtJS](https://www.sencha.com/products/extjs/) framework, I didn't understand so much about coding at the time, but I really liked all about your Component paradigm of something that was very much like what React is today, this in 2013!
+So, my second opportunity to work with JS was the [ExtJS](https://www.sencha.com/products/extjs/) framework, I didn't understand so much about coding at the time, but I really liked all about your Component paradigm of something that was very much like what React is today, this in 2013!